- Bismarck Public Schools

 - Explore college and career options while working with WICOR strategies (Writing, Inquiry, Collaboration, Organization, Reading).

-- Maintain the AVID binder, which holds materials from all of their classes.
+- Maintain the AVID organizational system, which holds materials from all of their classes.

 - Visit colleges across the state and possibly other states, from freshmen through senior year.